-Section Purpose Project management approach To document any tailoring of the PMWC approach to suit the project environment in question Conservation strategy To document what the project aims to achieve for conservation.
-The results documented in the Conservation strategy will provide input to the Monitoring strategy Monitoring strategy To document the specific criteria and means by which the achievement of the project's results will be assessed Lessons learned To document lessons learned that may benefit the current project Communications strategy To document the groups in need of communication, what level of communication each group will receive, and when that communication will occur Minimising negative impact strategy To document the possible negative impacts to humans and wildlife that may occur inadvertently as a result of project results.
-The purpose is also to document any milestones planned to minimise such negative impact Team strategy To document the project internal and external roles and responsibilities, line-management, and schedule of employment Risks and issues To document major risks and issues for the project team to be aware of at the start of the project Assumptions To document major assumptions for the project team to be aware of at the start of the project Dependencies To document major dependencies for the project team to be aware of at the start of the project Milestones To document and schedule the project milestones by work package Budget To document the project budget
+Section Purpose Introduction To document how the Project plan contributes to any existing Programme plan Project To document any tailoring of the PMWC approach to suit the management project environment in question approach Conservation To document what the project aims to achieve for conservation. strategy The results documented in the Conservation strategy will provide input to the Monitoring strategy Monitoring strategy To document the specific criteria and means by which the achievement of the project's results will be assessed Lessons learned To document lessons learned that may benefit the current project Communications To document the groups in need of communication, what level of strateav communication each aroun will receive and when that Siralegy communication will occur [2,3] Minimising negative To document the possible negative impacts to humans and impact strategy wildlife that may occur inadvertently as a result of project results.
+The purpose is also to document any milestones planned to minimise such negative impact Team strategy To document the project internal and external roles and responsibilities, line management, and schedule of employment Risks and issues To document major risks and issues for the project team to be aware of at the start of the project Dependencies To document major dependencies for the project team to be aware of at the start of the project [2,3] Milestones To document and schedule the project milestones by work package [2] Budget To document the project budget